lucapette/lucapette.github.com/_drafts/an-illiterate-guide-to-classical-music.markdown

 It is time to move out of the solo composition.
 [Here](https://en.wikipedia.org/wiki/List_of_musical_forms_by_era) is a list of all the musical forms, grouped by era.
 Of course, there are way too many forms.
-My suggestion is trying trying with "some instruments":
+My suggestion is trying with "some instruments":

 - [Piano trio](https://en.wikipedia.org/wiki/Piano_trio)
 - [String quartets](https://en.wikipedia.org/wiki/String_quartet)